Schematic and netlist checks are performed to check schematic symbols, verify electrical characteristics, and analyze the netlist consistency.

 To learn about via placement settings, via constraint settings, etc., read PCB via design using Altium Designer.

 Error reporting tab

-The error reporting tab enables you to define the reporting levels for each of the possible violations which exist on schematic layout documents when compiling the project.
-These violation settings will be utilized in conjunction with the connection matrix tab to test the source documents for violations.
+The error reporting tab enables you to define the reporting levels for each of the possible violations that exist on schematic layout documents when compiling the project.
+These violation settings will be used with the connection matrix tab to test the source documents for violations.
 If any violations are found, then the warning error or fatal error will be displayed as violation messages in the panel.

-This region presents every possible violation that exists on the source documents of the project.
+This region presents every possible violation on the project’s source documents.
 It includes:

 - Violations associated with buses, components, configuration constraints, and parameters.

 Each specific violation type is presented with the following fields:

 - Violation type description- mentions a short description of the violation type.

 - Report mode- uses the field to specify the levels associated with violating the checks.